PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ### Getting or creating a user ID for flag evaluation

-To evaluate the experiment flag in our middleware, we need a distinct user ID to target.
-This needs to be consistent because we want the same user to see the same variant of the experiment every time.
+To evaluate the experiment flag value for each unique user, each user will need a distinct user ID.

 To do this, we need to: